A Patient’s Guide to Impingement Syndrome

 Usually, there is enough room between the acromion and the rotator cuff so that the tendons slide easily underneath the acromion as the arm is raised.
 But each time you raise your arm, there is a bit of rubbing or pinching on the tendons and the bursa.
 This rubbing or pinching action is called impingement.

 Raising the arm tends to force the humerus against the edge of the acromion.
-With overuse, this can cause irritation and swelling of the bursa.
+Overuse can cause irritation and swelling of the bursa.
 If any other condition decreases the amount of space between the acromion and the rotator cuff tendons, the impingement may get worse.

 Bone spurs can reduce the space available for the bursa and tendons to move under the acromion.
 Bone spurs are bony points.
 They are commonly caused by wear and tear of the joint between the collarbone and the scapula, called the acromioclavicular (AC) joint.
 The AC joint is directly above the bursa and rotator cuff tendons.